 P = pressure of the gas (Nm -2 )

 Sound travelling through air is proportional to the square root of the absolute temperature.
 As a result the speed of sound increases by 0.6 metres per second (ms -1) for every unit increase in Celsius in ambient temperature, meaning sound travels faster in warmer environments.
 Speed of sound in air is calculated as approximately 344 metres per second (ms -1).

 It is always advisable when using moving image and sound resources in a live or performance context to take into account the differences in the speeds of sound and light.
-At a large music concert, for examples, where travels considerably faster than sound and arrives before sound does.
+At a large music concert, for examples, where travels considerably faster than sound it arrives before sound does.
 An audience member at the back of the audience can experinece this (if they are far enough away), especially when the performance is also being projected on a large screen.
 They will observe that the sound they hear from the PA arrives later than what they can see on the screen.
 There will be a noticable delay between what they see and what they hear.

 Sound waves are characterised by the principles of harmonic motion and the generic properties of waves.
 They are graphically represented over two dimensions, plotting amplitude against time (see Diagram 2).